 Your smile is your currency.
 Flashing a healthy, vibrant smile invites others in and promotes a warm, positive interaction that can affect both your personal and your professional life.
 By contrast, hiding your smile due to damaged or discolored teeth can make you look unapproachable, upset or even angry — all looks that keep others at bay.
 Why waste any more time being embarrassed by your teeth when you can have a beautiful, camera-ready smile and without extensive dental work?

-At Kois Dentistry, Dr. Dean Kois offers porcelain veneers to correct cosmetic dental problems like chipped, stained, discolored and misshapen teeth.
+At Kois Dentistry, Dr. Dean Kois offers porcelain veneers in Seattle and South Lake Union to correct cosmetic dental problems like chipped, stained, discolored and misshapen teeth.
 Porcelain veneers are thin porcelain shells that are bonded to the surface of your teeth to craft a smile that is all at once stunning and natural-looking.
 And since Dr. Kois is a prosthodontist who has extensive dental training (including three additional years of dental school and a master’s degree in Dental Science), he has years of experience perfecting the smiles of patients who were at one time self-conscious about their teeth.
 He can help you get the smile you’ve always wanted.

 Would You Benefit from Veneers?